Groundhopper Guide to K.R.C. Genk

-West Ham United sit atop Group H of the Europa League with a perfect nine points after three games.
-After a 3-0 win in London over Genk, the teams face off again this time in Belgium.
+West Ham United sit atop Group H of the Europa League with a perfect six points after two games.
+They now face Racing Genk in back-to-back group stage games.
 Groundhopper Soccer Guides introduces you to their opponents from Belgium’s First Division A.

 Introduction to Koninklijke Racing Club Genk